 So, here’s how to stain a deck for the first time?
 After you have completed the construction of that new deck, this should be the next step.

 If you don’t stain your deck, it may be exposed to harsh weather conditions.
 It’s not easy to stain a deck for the first time, whether new or old.
-There’s a whole procedure waiting for you to get the professional, attractive result.
+There’s a whole procedure waiting for you to get a professional, attractive result.

 In summary, here’s how to stain your deck for the first time – Select a stain, prepare the deck, power wash it, and apply the stain.
 Also, you must know how to get rid of the spray paint smell.